VPRL/Virginia-Philosophy-Reality-Lab/VPRL_Life_Death_Dilemmas.md

 Do you ever wonder what you would do in an emergency where you have to decide who lives and who dies?
 The VPRL is asking for participants in a research study on moral decision-making in virtual reality settings, and we need your help!
+In exchange for completing the ≈15 minute experience, participants will have the opportunity to enter their email address for a chance to win a $10 Steam gift card.

 [![VPRL Trolley Problem Introduction](https://github.com/VPRL/Virginia-Philosophy-Reality-Lab/blob/main/Images/VPRLScreenshot.jpg?raw=true)](https://www.youtube.com/watch?v=MoGW3ySNRqg "VPRL Trolley Problem Introduction")

 <p>&nbsp;</p>

-You can participate in our study by following these 3 easy steps:
+You can participate in our study by following these easy steps:

 <p>&nbsp;</p>